franciscoJefersonDev/components/components/ripples/README.md

 #### JS/TS

-> recomended download the files localized in '/finish' in this repository in your application
+> Recomended download the files localized in '/finish' in this repository in your application.

 ```javascript
 import './Ripples.(js||ts)';